CenterForTheBuiltEnvironment/qmd-example/README.md

  - `Data` is a convention for a folder containing the data used in this analysis, since this dataset is relatively small and something that can be made publicly avalible.

+### Troubleshooting
+- If you have knitted this document, opened the PDF (eg in Adobe Acrobat), and then try to re-knit the PDF while the file is open, the process will fail.
+Close the PDF, re-knit it, then re-open